Vendidad: Content

-In addition, as with the Yashts, the date of composition of the final version does not exclude the possibility that some parts of the Vendidad may consist of very old material.
-Even in this modern age, Zoroastrians are continually rewriting old spiritual material.

-The first chapter is dualistic creation myth, followed by the description of a destructive winter.
+The chapters of the Vendidad are bookended by a mythical framing device.
+The first chapter is, therefore, the Zoroastrian creation myth of Ahura Mazda, followed by the description of the destructive winter of Angra Mainyu.
+This chapter contains a lengthy description of the world, known to the Avestan people and is therefore an important source for the delination of their geographical horizon.
 The second chapter recounts the legend of Yima (Jamshid).
 Chapter 19 relates the temptation of Zoroaster, who, when urged by Angra Mainyu to turn from the good religion, turns instead towards Ahura Mazda.
-The remaining chapters cover diverse rules and regulations, through the adherence of which evil spirits may be confounded.
+The chapters in between cover diverse rules and regulations, through the adherence of which the daevas may be confounded.
 Broken down by subject, these fargards deal with the following topics (chapters where a topic is covered are in brackets):